dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

   input a secret decapsulation key `sk` and ciphertext `ct` and outputs a shared secret `shared_secret`.

+ML-KEM-512, ML-KEM-768 and ML-KEM-1024 conform to this API:

+- ML-KEM-512 has encapsulation keys of size 800 bytes, expanded decapsulation keys of 1632 bytes, decapsulation key seeds of size 64 bytes, ciphertext size of 768 bytes, and shared secrets of size 32 bytes

+- ML-KEM-768 has encapsulation keys of size 1184 bytes, expanded decapsulation keys of 2400 bytes, decapsulation key seeds of size 64 bytes, ciphertext size of 1088 bytes, and shared secrets of size 32 bytes

+- ML-KEM-1024 has encapsulation keys of size 1568 bytes, expanded decapsulation keys of 3168 bytes, decapsulation key seeds of size 64 bytes, ciphertext size of 1568 bytes, and shared secrets of size 32 bytes

 # Construction {#construction}

-We define the KEMs as `NamedGroup`s and sent in the `supported_groups` extension.
+We define the KEMs as `NamedGroup`s, sent in the `supported_groups` extension.

 ## Negotiation {#negotiation}

-Each method is its own KEM method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry; an example of the `NamedGroup` instances of a `MyKEM` primitive with at least two parameter sets:
+Each method is its own solely post-quantum key agreement method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry:

 ~~~
     enum {

          ...,

-          /* MyKEM Key Establishment Methods */
+          /* ML-KEM Key Agreement Methods */
-          mykem123(0x0123),
-          mykem789(0x0789)
+          mlkem512(0x0512),
+          mlkem768(0x0768),
+          mlkem1024(0x1024)

          ...,

     } NamedGroup;
 ~~~

 ## Transmitting encapsulation keys and ciphertexts {#construction-transmitting}